concurrencylabs/aws-cost-analysis/README.md

 be analyzed using AWS Athena or AWS QuickSight.
 It copies data from the Cost and Usage Reports S3 bucket (source) into a separate S3 Bucket, where they can be queried by Athena, or loaded onto QuickSight.

-The scripts performs the following operations:
+The script performs the following operations:

 * Execute required data preparations before putting files in an S3 bucket that will be queried by Athena.
   * Athena doesn't like manifest files or anything that is not a data file, therefore this script only